Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab9-CDN.md

 So all you need to do to start using your new CDN endpoint is to add a configuration setting to the main site's Web App.

-1. Open the blade for your main Azure Kit site in the Azure portal.
-Open the **Application settings**, and in the **App settings** section, add a property called **azureStorageCDN**.
-Set its value to **YOUR_ENDPOINT.azureedge.net**, substituting the name you chose for the endpoint in the previous section.
+1. Open the blade for your *main* Azure Kit site in the Azure portal.

+1. Open the  **Application settings**, and in the **App settings** section, add a property called **azureStorageCDN**.

+1. Set its value to **YOUR_ENDPOINT.azureedge.net**, substituting the YOUR_ENDPOINT with the name you chose for the endpoint in the previous section.

-    Click **Save**.
+1. Click **Save**.

-2. You'll now need to add some image content so that you can test.
-Open the Azure Kit management site in a browser.
-On the home page log in if requested, then select **Manage Media Gallery Page**.
-Click **Create New**.
-Enter **gallery1** as the **Id** (this forms part of the gallery's URL), and enter  whatever name and description you like.
+	You'll now need to add some image content so that you can test.

+1. Open the Azure Kit *management* site in a browser.

+1. On the home page log in if requested, then select **Manage Media Gallery Page**.

+1. Click **Create New**.

+1. Enter **gallery1** as the **Id** (this forms part of the gallery's URL), and enter  whatever name and description you like.

-3. Once you have created the gallery, go back to the management home page and select **Manage Media Gallery Page**, and this time you should see your new gallery.
-    Click its **Edit** link.
+1. Click **Save**.

-    Click the **Add media** button.
-Click the **Choose file** button and find an image file.
-Enter a suitable title and description.
+1. Click the **Add media** button.

+1. Click the **Choose file** button and find an image file.

+1. Enter a suitable title and description.
 Click **Upload**

-    Go back to the home page one more time, and go to the **Manage Media Gallery Page** and this time, click the **Add to SiteMap** link to make the gallery appear on the banner along the top of the web page of the main site.
+1. Go back to the home page, and go to the **Manage Media Gallery Page** and this time, click the **Add to SiteMap** link to make the gallery appear on the banner along the top of the web page of the main site.

-4. You will now need to wait for Azure to finish creating the CDN endpoint, so go back to the Azure portal, and check to see if it is done.
+1. You will now need to wait for Azure to finish creating the CDN endpoint, so go back to the Azure portal, and check to see if it is done.
 If not, wait for it before proceeding.

-5. Navigate to your main Azure Kit site in a web browser.
+1. Navigate to your main Azure Kit site in a web browser.
 You should see a link to your new gallery in the banner along the top of the page.
 Click it.

-6. You should see your image.
+1. You should see your image.
 Use the browser to work out where the image came from.
     (E.g., if you are using Chrome, you can right-click the image and select **Copy image address** to copy the image's URL to the clipboard.)
 You should find that the image is coming from a server whose name starts with your CDN endpoint name, and which ends in `azureedge.net`.

-    Click on the image thumbnail in the gallery to show the whole image.
+1. Click on the image thumbnail in the gallery to show the whole image.
 The image's address will now be in the web browser's address bar.
 Again, this URL should be using the CDN endpoint's hostname.